velinussage/sage-litepaper-site/docs/index.md

 ## Technical Overview

-At a high level, Sage glues together three things your community already uses:
+At a high level, Sage brings together three familiar pieces:

 -   On‑chain governance (Governor + Timelock) for trusted upgrades
 -   IPFS for content and manifests with immutable CIDs